nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 For the a list of research areas where we believe this framework will prove useful, see [Section 8](#8.XXX).

-## 2. Creating a New Padding Machine
+## 2. Creating New Padding Machines

 This section explains how to use the existing mechanisms in Tor to define a new circuit padding machine.
 We assume here that you know C, and are at